wolberine/docs/markdown/reference/cloud/csr.md

 icon: docs
 ---

+For a description of CSR routing rules, see [the guide](/docs/guide/cloud/routing-rules).

 ### CSR Message Fields

 The CSR sends these fields to downstream apps and webhook recipients by default.